 - Live video conferencing to CERN

-- Mini Particle Physics masterclasses (for groups of up to 30 A-level students); available on Tuesday mornings (3 hours 30 minutes) in schools or on campus by arrangement.
+In addition a half-day Particle Physics Masterclass (for groups of up to 30 A-level students) is available in schools or on campus by arrangement.
 The session includes an introductory presentation on the ATLAS detector, training students to identify the different types of events (collisions) and hands-on computer analysis with the aim of identifying particles and calculating the rarity of particular events as well as estimating the mass of the Z boson.
 The masterclass uses real data from CERN.
 Please email Dr Maria Pavlidou to discuss possible dates/make a booking.

 The resources of the Particle Physics Masterclass can be downloaded from:

 This work has been published at "Learning with ATLAS at CERN" (Long, L. Phys.
 Educ 46 (2011) 270-280).